19hours/sg-statutes/Acts/Registered Designs Act.md

 ### Inspection of and extract from Register

-55\.—(1) The Register shall be available at the Registry for inspection by any person during the hours when the Registry is open for business upon payment of the prescribed fee.
+55\.—(1) The Register shall be available at the Registry for inspection by any person during the hours when the Registry is open for business.

+[Act 16 of 2012 wef 13/11/2014]

 (2) If the Register, or any part thereof, is kept by using a computer, subsection (1) is satisfied if a person who wants to inspect the Register or that part thereof is given access to a computer terminal from which he can read on a screen, or obtain a printed copy of, the particulars or other matters recorded in the Register or that part thereof.